kgpu — GPU rentals for researchers

 | **pods** | `GET /pods` | your pods, newest first |

-| | `POST /pods` | rent (body below; issues an SSH key) |
+| | `POST /pods` | rent (body below) |

 | | `GET /pods/{id}` | pod state — phase, ready, idle clock, end_reason |